+We will calculate several terms in the expansion of $b_3(n)$ (as well as other $b_i(n)$'s) in powers of parameters with coefficients being powers of $n$.
+Namely, we denote by $``\sim "$ the following $2$-step truncation of the expansion of $b_i(n)$ in the latter powers.
+Firstly, we discard all terms containing powers of parameters exceeding $1$.
+Secondly, for each parameter, we only keep the highest power of $n$ in its coefficient.
+For example,

 where the numbers $m_j$ are some nonnegative integers and the relation itself means that $b_3(n) $ is equal to the r.h.s. modulo some terms that contain higher powers of parameters.
-Here $n^{m_j}$ is the leading power of $n$ of the corresponding parameter.
+Here $n^{m_j}$ is the leading power of $n$ in the coefficient of the corresponding parameter.

 To compute these leading terms, we first calculate the corresponding terms in $4p_4(n)$.
-Set
+Namely, set

 where $c \in \Cset$ does not depend on the parameters.
-(Later we are going to use a similar expansion for $b_3(n)$ itself as well.)
+(Later we are going to use a similar expansion for $b_3(n)$).